DMarke99/CPP-Projects/ParticleBoxSimulation/README.md

 ### Acceleration and Velocity Calculation

-For calculating acceleration and velocity, I used the Runge-Kutta 4th order method, as I found that this bounded total energy better due to being correct up to a higher order.
+For calculating acceleration and velocity, I used the Runge-Kutta 4th order method, as I found that this bounded total energy better than linear approximations due to being correct up to order 4 compared to order 2.
 Directly calculating each force interaction scales like O(n<sup>2</sup>), so I instead used the Barnst-Hut Method, by using an Octree to efficiently approximate forces for clusters of distant bodies.

 ### Multithreading